AleksandarSremcevic/Portfolio/portfolio-project/README.md

 - **Video Backgrounds**: Engaging video backgrounds in the header section.
 - **Popup Menus**: Each design section includes a "See More" button that opens a popup menu displaying additional images.
 - **Image Enlargement**: Users can click on images in the popup to view them in an enlarged format.

-## Installation

-1. Clone the repository.
-2. Open `index.html` in a web browser to view the portfolio.

-## Usage

-- Navigate through the sections to explore different design works.
-- Click on the "See More" buttons to view additional images in a popup menu.

-## License

-This project is open-source and available under the MIT License.